 “Look for formulations with a concentration of 10% or more for maximum effect,” says Abdulla.
 The higher the percentage the faster you’ll see healthier, smoother and younger-looking skin.
 Just remember: You can’t store vitamin C in your body, so its effectiveness will max out at around 20%.

-The best vitamin C serums are formulated with other antioxidants, such as vitamin E. Case in point: Vichy LiftActiv Vitamin C With Hyaluronic Acid.
+The best vitamin C serums are formulated with other antioxidants, such as vitamin E. Case in point: Vichy LiftActiv Vitamin C Serum With Hyaluronic Acid.
 It contains 15% pure vitamin C and vitamin E and a few other active ingredients, such as fragmented hyaluronic acid and Vichy Mineralizing Thermal Water.

 4. When and how should you use Vitamin C?

 Some active ingredients, like retinol, are recommended to be used at night due to their photosensitivity, but vitamin C products can be used both day and night.
 Vitamin C’s neutralizing effect on pesky free radicals makes it the perfect skincare ingredient to add to your daytime routine.

 If you have acne-prone skin, vitamin C works wonders on acne scarring and pigmentation.
 Vichy LiftActiv Peptide-C Ampoule Serum is a 10-day treatment containing 10% pure vitamin C that targets marks and sunspots.